redsolution/django-tinymce-attachment/README.md

 Open source images management system based on the Django framework.

+documentation is not ready yet, information bellow may be incorrect

 ## Features
 - Work with images, files and archives.
 - integration with TinyMCE editor.